megh-prg/local_storage_web/README.md

+  *WHAT IS LOCAL STORAGE AND WHY IT IS IMPORTANT?*

 Local storage is a JavaScript property that allows web applications to store data in a user's browser, even after the browser is closed or the computer is restarted.
 The data is stored as key-value pairs and doesn't expire, so it's available for future sessions.